Mustard2/MustardTools/README.md

 - IK Spline rig generation for bone chains
 - possibility to add bendy bones for both functions above
 - mouth controller (for quicker mouth poses) generator
-- Keyframes Slide function, to scale a specific set of bones and move the other keyframes preserving their distance (BETA)
-- additional tools (OptiX Compatibility)
-- full compatibility with Blender >=2.83

 ## Instructions